Shadows of Cairn

-Shadows of Cairn is a side-scrolling platformer available for DOS and Windows 3.1x, where the player assumes the role of Quinn, an apprentice thief in the land of Cairn.
+Shadows of Cairn is a side-scrolling platformer developed by Ant Software and released by Masque Publishing in 1994 for MS-DOS and Windows 3.1.
+The player assumes the role of Quinn, an apprentice thief in the land of Cairn.

 Plot

 Although Quinn is an apprentice thief, he is too honest to steal anything of value and prove himself to his guild.
 As a result, his guild master sets him up to take the fall for the murder of the Duke of Cairn.

 After managing to escape his holding cell, Quinn must use a combination of fighting and stealth to traverse several areas of the tiered outpost city in the mountains of Cairn.
 His mission is to prove his innocence and thwart the plans of his former master and associates, who are plotting to exploit the outpost for their own selfish gain.